prane-eth/web3_projects/debank/README.md

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.

+If your private keys is compromised and attackers stole all balance, you can withdraw balance using authorized addresses.